 - Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
 You can use a gluten-free alternative.

 - Honey: Adds just a touch of sweetness.
 Even with the honey, a serving of this recipe only has 9 grams of carbs.
-But you can use a sugar-free alternative if you wish.
+However, you can use a sugar-free alternative if you wish.

-- Cornstarch: Helps to thicken the sauce without adding too many carbs since I only use 1 tablespoon.
+- Cornstarch: Helps thicken the sauce without adding too many carbs, since I only use 1 tablespoon.

 - Top sirloin: You can splurge and use beef tenderloin, which is more tender but also more expensive.